In consultation with local First Nations Leaders, Council has developed:

 - View the Frequently Asked Questions (available below)

-Submissions are to be addressed to the Chief Executive Officer, Mr David Farmer between 2 May and 30 May 2022 via:
+Submissions were addressed to the Chief Executive Officer, Mr David Farmer between 2 May and 3 June 2022 via:

 - Email: firstname.lastname@example.org